Full Conference Agenda

 Breakout Sessions, Operations, Performance Improvement, Leadership

-Mrs. Nyleen Flores, Administrator, Total Surgery Center
+Nyleen Flores, Administrator, Total Surgery Center

 Achieving success in an Ambulatory Surgery Center (ASC) relies on fostering excellence and a sense of teamwork.
 This presentation delves into the significance of collaboration within an ASC and its crucial role in accomplishing organizational goals.
 It outlines key areas within the organization, highlights their importance, explores the interdependencies between these areas, and provides insights into establishing efficient communication channels throughout the center.